 Population and Employment

-The Southern California Association of Governments is in receipt of the 2015 Federal Transportation Improvement Program (FTIP) Amendment #15-04 for Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura Counties.
-The Public Review period starts on January 30, 2015 and will conclude at 5:00 p.m. on February 9, 2015.
+The Southern California Association of Governments is in receipt of the 2015 Federal Transportation Improvement Program (FTIP) Amendment #15-06 for Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura Counties.
+The Public Review period has been revised to accomodate comment letter received on April 21, 2015 from Orange County Transportation Authority requesting the addition of four projects into Amendment #15-06 (FTIP Project IDs ORA030605, ORA030605A, ORA080909 and ORA111801).
+The Public Review period will restart on April 23, 2015 and will conclude at 5:00 p.m. on May 4, 2015.

 A copy of the Project Listing is located on the SCAG FTIP website Proposed Amendment link at http://ftip.scag.ca.gov/Pages/2015/proposed.aspx.

 Please note that some of the changes or project additions may be for projects funded with Federal Transit Administration (FTA) Section 5307 funds.
 This public involvement opportunity is provided to meet the public involvement requirements for the program of projects.

 SCAG is relying on the public participation process for the FTIP to satisfy FTA public participation requirements for the transit program of projects.

 Subject to revisions to address comments received during the public review period, the 2015 FTIP as revised by Proposed Amendment #15-04 will be the final program unless amended, and a final notice will not be published.

 If you have any questions or comments concerning this amendment, contact Maria I. Lopez at (213) 236-1806 no later than 5:00 p.m. on May 4, 2015.